 This customary African fashion dress is a very symbolic outfit in the Ghanaian society as it strongly associated with the ladies especially the older folks.
 African prints (ntoma) are used for kaba and slit dresses.
 The most beautiful yet very expensive garments used for this fashion styles are the Kente and lace (lace kaba).

-This beautiful African fashion design is worn to any occasion; church, funeral, work, and engagements.
-Let’s explore the latest kaba and slit styles suitable for various ceremonies in Ghana.
+This beautiful African fashion design is worn for any occasion; church, funeral, work, and engagements.
+Let’s explore the latest Kaba and slit styles suitable for various ceremonies in Ghana.